quasarframework/quasar/docs/src/pages/vue-components/scroll-area.md

 The following examples are best seen on desktop as they make too little sense on a mobile device.

 ::: tip
-You can also take a look at [Layout Drawer](/layout/drawer) too see some more examples of it in action.
+You can also take a look at [Layout Drawer](/layout/drawer) to see some more examples of it in action.
 :::

 ### Basic